victusslay/victusslay/README.md

 - 🌱 I’m currently learning angular
 - 📫 tlg: victusslay
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i hate programming but i love being an engineer
+- ⚡ Fun fact: my feeling about programming = hate + love

 <!---
 victusslay/victusslay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.